demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeamsWebhook/README.md

 ## Troubleshooting
 By default the message is being sent with a message template: `X Used a Workflow template to send this card`.
-In order to eliminate this line you can follow the following approach:
+In order to eliminate this line you can use the following approach:

-- Navigate to Microsoft’s Power Automate portal and sign into your Microsoft Teams account where you’ve previously [set up](https://make.powerautomate.com/) the Flow.
+1. Navigate to Microsoft’s Power Automate portal and sign into your Microsoft Teams account where you’ve previously [set up](https://make.powerautomate.com/) the Flow.
-- Click on “My flows” from the left side menu.
+2. Click **My flows** from the left side menu.
-- Click on the newly created Flow to open its details page.
+3. Click the newly created Flow to open its details page.
-- On the Flow’s details page, click on “Save As” button on top.
+4. On the Flow’s details page, click **Save As**.
-- Give your new Flow a name and click on the “Save” button.
+5. Give your new Flow a name and click **Save"".
-- Navigate back to “My flows” from the left side menu.
+6. Navigate back to **My flows** from the left side menu.
-- Find the copy Flow and click its name to access its details page.
+8. Find the copy Flow and click its name to access its details page.
-- On the Flow’s details page, click on the “Turn On” button at the top.
+9. On the Flow’s details page, click **Turn On**.
-- In order to find the new url link navigate to the edit tab on the Flow’s details page.
+10. In order to find the new URL link, navigate to the **Edit** tab on the Flow’s details page.
-- Click on the action task and copy the HTTP URL.
+11. Click the action task and copy the HTTP URL.
-- Configure an instance of the integration and add the copied Workflow URL for the Teams channel.
+12. Configure an instance of the integration and add the copied Workflow URL for the Teams channel.